stacks-network/stacks-core/SECURITY.md

 ## Supported Versions
 Please see [Releases](https://github.com/stacks-network/stacks-blockchain/releases).
-We recommend using the [most recently released version](https://github.com/stacks-network/stacks-blockchain/releases/latest).
+It is recommended to use the [most recently released version](https://github.com/stacks-network/stacks-blockchain/releases/latest).

 ## Reporting a vulnerability
 **Please do not file a public issue or PR mentioning the vulnerability.**

-We’ve partnered with [ImmuneFi](https://immunefi.com/) to reward honest researchers who find and responsibly disclose security vulnerabilities in our critical code.
-We offer bounties payable in the Stacks token ([STX](https://www.coingecko.com/en/coins/stacks)) for accepted, high-quality submissions.
+The Stacks Foundation has partnered with [ImmuneFi](https://immunefi.com/) to reward honest researchers who find and responsibly disclose security vulnerabilities in our critical code.
+Bounties are payable in the Stacks token ([STX](https://www.coingecko.com/en/coins/stacks)) for accepted, high-quality submissions.

 Learn more here: [https://bounty.stacks.org](https://bounty.stacks.org)